ceramicstudio/web-playground/quickstart.md

 })
 ```

-Finally, we can get that blog post, and any others we create almost as easily as we can get your basic profile.
+Finally, we can get the details about our book, and any others we create almost as easily as we can get your basic profile.

 ```JavaScript
 await idx.get(blogDefinition.commitId.toString())